Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 The incentive for a personal injury attorney to succeed is substantial.
 An injury attorney wants to obtain the highest insurance settlement or court verdict possible for his or her client.
 The higher the client’s settlement or court verdict, the higher the attorney’s fees.
 It’s really a “win-win” for the attorney and the client.

 Small claims courts were established for people with little or no legal experience.
-These courts have judges who relax the rules of evidence and procedure so parties in the lawsuit can have their side of the case heard in a relatively simple format.
+These courts have judges who relax the rules of evidence and procedure so claimants can present a case without an attorney.

 - The insurance company refuses to offer a fair settlement amount